Fournier’s Gangrene

 Risk factors

-Diabetes mellitus, excess alcohol intakepoor nutritional state, excess steroid use, haematological malignancies, and recent trauma to the region (allowing the protective outer layers of the perineum to be breached) are all known risk factors.
+Diabetes mellitus, excess alcohol intakepoor nutritional state, excess steroid use, haematological malignancies, and recent trauma or urological instrumentation to the region (allowing the protective outer layers of the perineum to be breached) are all known risk factors.

 Clinical Features